rustatian/articles/php_ffi/story.md

 Golang

-  And next in line is ‘Golang’.
+And next in line is `Golang`.

 That is a language with runtime.
 A special mechanism for interacting with dynamic libraries was developed for Go, which is called - `CGO`
 [link](https://golang.org/cmd/cgo/ )
 This comment explains well how this mechanism works:
 [link](https://github.com/golang/go/blob/860c9c0b8df6c0a2849fdd274a0a9f142cba3ea5/src/cmd/cgo/doc.go#L378-L471 )